-Facilities and Activities
+Facilities and activities

 Activities at the camp are focused on exploring the area’s diverse wildlife, either on foot or in a 4x4.
 The experienced guides have an excellent knowledge of the local flora and fauna found in the forest, which is home to lemurs, an array of birdlife, baobab trees and octopus trees.
 You can also visit local markets and villages, including meeting the nomadic Antadroy tribe and observing traditional dances.

-Environmental and Social Responsibility
+Environmental and social responsibility

 Solar power is used throughout the camp for generating electricity and heating the water.
-The camp contributes to a number of community projects that help to improve local schools and schools and protect the forests through education and funding, working with locals to encourage the protection of the environment and of local traditions.
+The camp contributes to a number of community projects that help to improve local schools and protect the forests through education and funding, working with locals to encourage the protection of the environment and of local traditions.

 Tour ideas in Ifotaka Community Forest

 Our itineraries are there to spark ideas for how you could include a stay at Mandrare River Camp as part of your trip.
 Treat them simply as suggestions, because every aspect of the trip we create for you will be yours to define.